Last updated on January 19th, 2020

 Heartbeat Drumming – This passive gives us even more of a chance to strike again when we Crit, but only in melee combat.
 Since this should be often, we take it and put it to good use.

 In this section we’ll cover Attributes for the Brawler, and explain a bit about each and why we need it or why it’s important.
 This Brawler Build needs Perception, Dexterity and Constitution.
 Might would also be good to have, but doesn’t really do much for the damage of the Blunderbuss.
 Intellect and Resolve are not necessary, and I would dump some Resolve for extra points.
 You’ll want to keep Intellect at 10 or better because you don’t want to hurt the Durations of Swift Flurry and Disciplined Strikes, as they are already short.
+Note that if you’re playing Turn-Based it’s better to pump Perception, Constitution and Might rather than Dexterity.

 We need Perception because we need to Crit often to make this Build work.
 Even if we deal less damage with the Crits we do, just doing a Crit could trigger Swift Flurry, which is all we need to do to deal more damage.
 Take this one to max if you can, because you’ll need as much Accuracy as you can get.